 For viewers outside of the ribbon of darkness (virtually the entire continent), this will be a partial eclipse, a fairly frequent sight (which does require eye protection) that is interesting, yes—but nothing like solar totality.

 The cost to watch this wondrous event is affordable for most people.
-For about $5, purchase “eclipse glasses” online or buy welding goggles at the nearest welding supply store.
+For about $5 to $10, purchase “eclipse glasses” online or buy welding goggles at the nearest welding supply store.
 Choose shade number 12 or 14 filters.
 Number 12 makes the solar image a bit brighter, but since the Sun will be high for this eclipse, 14 is probably ideal—but either will work.
 Do not use any other number.

 Use the filtered shades during the hourlong partial phase before totality and then again afterward for an hour.
 Once totality begins, you can watch the event for the duration of totality (between 2 and 2-1⁄2 minutes) with naked eyes or through binoculars.
 The moment the first speck of sunlight returns at the edge of the Moon, look away and use the filter again.

 Total solar eclipses can be addictive.
 Fortunately, fanatics—and anyone who misses this year’s event—won’t need to wait 38 more years for the next U.S. and Canadian one—only 7.
 On April 8, 2024, solar totality will unfold over the continent in a path that curves north from Texas; passes over Cleveland, Ohio, and Buffalo and Rochester, New York; sweeps over Burlington, Vermont; and then continues across central Maine and eastern Canada.

 But why wait?
 Circle August 21, 2017, on your calendar and plan a rendezvous with the Moon’s shadow this summer!

 See our Eclipse Dates page to find out when other upcoming eclipses will occur.